tommeagher/data1-fall2015/README.md

 Assigned readings for next week:
 * "[Big Trouble in Little Data](http://www.wnyc.org/story/big-trouble-little-data/)," by Noah Veltman, WNYC
 * "[Bulletproofing the data project](https://github.com/sarahcnyt/stabile/blob/master/docs/bulletproof.md)," by Sarah Cohen, The New York Times
+* "Using People, Not Numbers, To Tell The Story" by Sarah Cohen in "[When Words and Nerds Collide](https://s3.amazonaws.com/s3.documentcloud.org/documents/757701/nerds-and-words.pdf)," pp. 16-18, 1999, Poynter Institute.

 ###Class 4 - Date TBD
 **Assignment due**: FOIA request and receipt